Sitai: Livelihood

 In the Sitai CD block in 2011, among the class of total workers, cultivators numbered 21,141 and formed 41.96%, agricultural labourers numbered 22,635 and formed 44.92%, household industry workers numbered 843 and formed 1.67% and other workers numbered 5,768 and formed 11.45%.
 Total workers numbered 50,387 and formed 45.67% of the total population, and non-workers numbered 59,946 and formed 54.33% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.

 Infrastructure

 There are 53 inhabited villages in the Sitai CD block, as per the District Census Handbook, Cooch Behar, 2011.
-100% villages have power supply.
-100% villages have drinking water supply.
+All 53 villages have electricity and drinking water supply.
 15 villages (28.30%) have post offices.
 50 villages (94.34%) have telephones (including landlines, public call offices and mobile phones).
 30 villages (56.60%) have pucca (paved) approach roads and 10 villages (18.87%) have transport communication (includes bus service, rail facility and navigable waterways).
 5 villages (9.43%) have agricultural credit societies and 4 villages (7.55%) have banks.